IBM/workshop-quarkus-openshift-reactive-endpoints/labs/lab6.md

     private static final int MAXIMAL_DURATION = 5000;

-    // this configuration needs to be used when running the code in OpenShift private static String urlArticlesServiceLocal = "http://articles-reactive:8080/v2/articles?amount=10";

     // this configuration needs to be used when running this web-api service locally
     // run the following command to get this URL: os4scripts/show-urls.sh private static String urlArticlesServiceOpenShift = "http://articles-reactive-cloud-native-starter.niklas-heidloff-os-fra-162e406f043e20da9b0ef0731954a894-0000.eu-de.containers.appdomain.cloud/v2/articles?amount=10";